 One of the nation's largest African-American Gay Pride events, attracting more than 50,000 participants, DC Black Pride takes place in Washington, DC in late May over Memorial Day Weekend each year.
 The 2018 dates have been set for Wednesday, May 23 through Monday, May 28.

 The several days of parties and festivities culminate with a number of key events the final weekend of DC Black Pride.
-Many of the events take place at DC Black Pride's official host hotel, which this year is the stately and well-located Hyatt Regency Washington on Capitol Hill.
+Many of the events take place at DC Black Pride's official host hotel, which this year is the Grand Hyatt Washington.